-When an innocent person is wrongly convicted, the path to justice is often convoluted and lengthy.
-The circumstances of each case determine the procedural path that must be undertaken to correct the miscarriage of justice.
+When you or someone you know is wrongly convicted, the path to justice is often complex, confusing and lengthy.
+The circumstances of each case determine the procedural path to correct the miscarriage of justice.

 The Path to a Wrongful Conviction

-If an innocent person goes to trial and is found guilty, the result is that he or she is convicted of a crime he or she did not commit, hence the term “wrongly convicted.”
-A conviction often bears a number of negative consequences, such as imprisonment, social stigma, and the destruction of relationships with family and friends.
+Whether an innocent person pleads guilty or goes to trial and is found guilty, the result is that he or she is convicted of a crime that he or she did not commit.

 Correcting Wrongful Conviction

 To correct the wrongful conviction, the convicted person may ask a higher court to review the decision of the trial court.

 The first court available after being convicted is the provincial Court of Appeal.
 An appeal may be made on the basis that: